 5.7.1 All sodded and planted areas must be irrigated with an automatic irrigation system.
-Area to be served by irrigation system shall be evaluated for its peak demand water requirements.
+The area to be served by the irrigation system shall be evaluated for its peak demand water requirements.

 5.7.2 Potable water serviced shall be tapped adjacent to residence and a minimum of 5' behind the front façade.